 So what’s a girl to do?
 Use the power of social media!

 The most amazing thing with social media, you can connect to people around the world without having to be there in person.
-We don't live in a world where your limited to only reaching people in your city, you can connect to anyone, anywhere!
+We don’t live in a world where you’re limited to only reaching people in your city; you can connect to anyone, anywhere!

 HERE’S WHAT I DID: